 - Recent pay stubs or income documentation

-- Two years of W-2s or tax returns if needed
+- Two years of W-2s or tax returns

 - Recent bank and investment statements